DREP [old] Hits 24-Hour Volume of $27.57 Million (DREP)

-DREP [old] (CURRENCY:DREP) traded 19.5% lower against the dollar during the one day period ending at 18:00 PM Eastern on April 21st.
-Over the last week, DREP [old] has traded 31.3% lower against the dollar.
-One DREP [old] coin can currently be purchased for $1.96 or 0.00003399 BTC on popular exchanges.
-DREP [old] has a market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last day.
+DREP [old] (CURRENCY:DREP) traded 19.5% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on April 25th.
+DREP [old] has a market capitalization of $6.74 billion and $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
+One DREP [old] coin can currently be bought for about $1.96 or 0.00003399 BTC on exchanges.
+During the last seven days, DREP [old] has traded 31.3% lower against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.